Meadowbank Special School

 Please download or print off the application form by selecting the “Apply Now” button.

-Completed application forms should be returned direct to the school by the closing date.
+Application forms should be completed in full and returned to the school by the closing date.

 Safeguarding and Child Protection are key priorities for the Council.
 We aim to support children and vulnerable adults to ensure they are as safe as they can possibly be.
 Our services and schools are committed to ensuring the safety and protection of all children and vulnerable adults, and will take action to safeguard their well-being, and acknowledge that children and vulnerable adults have a right to protection.
 This is supported in the general ethos of the Council and all schools.